 How Do We Change It?

 This is the hard part.
 Writing this now, I know I’ll get backlash.
 I am okay with it.
 The discussions need to happen.
 Change needs to happen.
 I could shout this from the rooftops and that won’t change anything.
-I am going to keep pushing children’s rights, because they deserve it.
+I am going to keep pushing children’s rights because they deserve it.

 I recently attended an online conference put on by Fairy Dust Teaching, who I link in every blog post.
 Her conferences are worth the money, especially if you get on the early bird deal.
 All of the videos are yours to keep and watch forever and most presenters provide some sort of handout to reference later on.
 Each conference has great presenters and this one focused on the Pedagogy of Play.
 I will link all the presenters below so you can check out their wonderful work.

 There were discussions with all presenters about making the change.
-Even through there were lots of wonderful educators from around the world engaged in this conference, that isn’t enough.
+Even though there were lots of wonderful educators from around the world engaged in this conference, that isn’t enough.
 Change needs to start with parents.
-Parents need to start voicing their concerns about what education has turn into.
-Change needs to start with media.
+Parents need to start voicing their concerns about what education has to turn into.
+Change needs to start with the media.
 How many shows and movies have you seen where education doesn’t look fun?
 Children see that.
-They see it every day and come to the conclusion that education is a boring, a waste of time, and shouldn’t be a thing.
+They see it every day and come to the conclusion that education is boring, a waste of time, and shouldn’t be a thing.
 Change needs to start with politics.
 No matter what side of the spectrum you fall on, most people generally care about what happens with children.
 It is one thing that unites us, but we are doing it all wrong.